CillianHourican/Synergistic-Networks/README.md

 pd.DataFrame(data).to_csv("synergistic_interaction_example.csv")
 ```

-Note: A python-based toolbox for effeciently creating networks with synergistic interactions, finding synergistic associations in data using O-information and SRVs, and creating subsequent hypergrapgs is currently in progress.
+Note: A python-based toolbox for effeciently creating networks with synergistic interactions, finding synergistic associations in data using O-information and SRVs, and creating subsequent hypergraphs is currently in progress.
 Once released, a link wil be provided here.